jeffreymoro/jeffreymoro-dot-hugo/content/teaching/umd/engl101.md

 - Draft workshop on the summary assignment
 - *Submit*: Your summary draft in advance of class

 **NB On Draft Workshops**: Each assignment will have one or two days of draft workshopping.
-During these days, you will peer review each others' work.
+During these days, you will peer review each others’ work.
 Attending these workshop days is a vital part of the writing process; as such, missing a draft workshop will reduce your grade on that assignment a full letter grade.

 ### Week 3: Rhetorical Analysis I